jjelosua/jjelosua.github.io/content/nicar2015.md

         blas_mkl_info:
           NOT AVAILABLE

-7. Now you can continue with the normal installation process for dedupe, just remember to include system packages if you are going to use a virtualenv so that are compiled OpenBlas numpy will be used inside the virtual environment
+7. Now you can continue with the normal installation process for dedupe, just remember to include system packages if you are going to use a virtualenv so that the compiled Numpy with OpenBlas support will be used inside the virtual environment

         :::shell
         $ virtualenv venv --system-site-packages